bambinos/bambi/README.md

 ### Dependencies

-Bambi requires working versions of arviz, formulae, numpy, pandas, pymc3, and statsmodels.
+Bambi requires working versions of ArviZ, formulae, NumPy, pandas, PyMC3 and statsmodels.
 Dependencies are listed in `requirements.txt`, and should all be installed by the Bambi installer; no further action should be required.

 ## Example